Generally, these days most mortgages tend to be ones that are portable, the process is relatively straightforward but varies from lender to lender.

 Porting a mortgage to a property of higher value involves your current lender valuing your new property, as well as assessing your current financial situation to allow them to decide whether they can increase your mortgage.

-If you are considering porting a mortgage you would be wise to enlist the help of a Trusted Mortgage Broker for their opinion on the options.
+If you are considering porting a mortgage you would be wise to enlist the help of a trusted mortgage broker in Leicester for their opinion on the options.